What does Petula mean?

 Petula [petu-la] as a girls' name is of Latin origin, and the meaning of Petula is "pertness".
 This name was first heard of in the 20th century due to the perpetually pert Petula Clark's stage and screen career.
 It could derive from the term of endearment "pet", with a suffix from Ursula.
 The Latin term "petulare" meaning "to ask" is another possible source.
 Also possibly from the flower name Petunia.

 Petula has 1 variant: Petulah.Kreatif forms:

 (female) Pentula, Petupa, ..

 (male) Petuke, Petulake, ..

 Petula is an uncommon given name for females.
 Petula is an equally rare surname for both adults and children.
 (2000 U.S. Census)

 Which version is better?with its variant form and related girl names.
 Shown below is an analysis of the usage of the girl name Petula and affiliated names.
-Sula and Ursula are the prominent variation forms of Petula (#unlisted) appearing in the Top 1000.
+Sula and Ursula are the prominent variation forms of Petula (not ranked) appearing in the Top 1000.
 Forms like Orsola are uncommon.
 Adoption of these forms of Petula was more pronounced during 1880-1889 (usage of 0.369%) and is now much less, with the versions Sula and Ursula becoming less in vogue.
 (2014 Birth Statistics)